instana/haskell-trace-sdk/README.md

 * `withRootEntry`: Creates an entry span that is the root of a trace (it has no parent span).
 * `withEntry`: Creates an entry span that has a parent span.
+* `withHttpEntry`: A convenience function that examines an HTTP request for Instana tracing headers and creates an entry span.
 * `withExit`: Creates an exit span.
 This can only be called inside a `withRootEntry` or an `withEntry` call, as an exit span needs an entry span as its parent.
+* `withHttpExit`: Creates an exit span for a given HTTP client request.

 #### Low Level API/Explicit Start And Complete

 * `startRootEntry`: Starts an entry span that is the beginning of a trace (has no parent span).
 You will need to call `completeEntry` at some point.
 * `startEntry`: Starts an entry span.
 You will need to call `completeEntry` at some point.
+* `startHttpEntry`: Starts an entry span for an incoming HTTP request.
 * `startExit`: Starts an exit span.
 You need to call `completeExit`/`completeExitWithData` at some point with the partial exit span value that is returned by this function.
+* `startHttpExit`: Starts an exit span for an outgoing HTTP request.
 * `completeEntry`: Finalizes an entry span.
 This will put the span into the SDK's span buffer for transmission to the Instana agent.
 * `completeExit`: Finalizes an exit span.
 This will put the span into the SDK's span buffer for transmission to the Instana agent.